Battle of Chrysopolis: Battle

-Constantine's army landed on the Asiatic shore of the Bosphorus at a place called the Sacred Promontory and marched southward towards Chalcedon.
-Licinius moved his army a few miles north towards Chrysopolis.
+Constantine's army landed on the Asiatic shore of the Bosphorus at a place called "the Sacred Promontory" and marched southward towards Chalcedon.
+Licinius moved his army a short distance north towards Chrysopolis.
 Constantine's army reached the environs of Chrysopolis before the forces of Licinius.
 Following a retreat to his tent to seek divine guidance, Constantine decided to take the initiative.

 The religious aspect of the conflict was reflected in Licinius drawing up his battle lines with images of the pagan gods of Rome prominently displayed, whilst Constantine's army fought under his talismanic Christian standard, the labarum.
 Licinius had developed a superstitious dread of the labarum and forbade his troops from attacking it, or even looking directly at it.

-Constantine seemingly eschewed any subtlety of manoeuvre, he launched a single massive frontal assault on Licinius' troops and routed them.
+Constantine launched a direct frontal assault on Licinius' troops and routed them.
 He won a decisive victory in what was a very large-scale battle.
-According to the fifth-century historian Zosimus, “There was great slaughter at Chrysopolis.”
+According to the fifth-century historian Zosimus, "There was great slaughter at Chrysopolis".
 Licinius was reported to have lost 25,000 to 30,000 men, with thousands more breaking and running in flight.
-Licinius managed to escape and gathered around 30,000 of his surviving troops at the city of Nicomedia.
+Licinius managed to escape and gathered around 30,000 of his surviving troops at his capital Nicomedia (modern Izmit).

+Modern assessments of the size of the opposing forces are cautious.
+Ancient writers give widely varying numbers, and the larger totals attributed to Zosimus, are viewed with suspicion by modern historians.
+Zosimus is the source for the highest estimates for several late Roman battles and his figure of 100,000 casualties for Licinius at Chrysopolis is considered especially unreliable.
+Other contemporary evidence, such as the Anonymus Valesianus, preserves a far lower total of around 25,000 dead, which recent scholarship regards as the more plausible scale of loss.

 Aftermath

 Recognising that his surviving forces in Nicomedia could not stand against Constantine's victorious army, Licinius was persuaded to throw himself on the mercy of his enemy.
 Constantia, Constantine's half-sister and Licinius' wife, acted as intermediary.
 Initially, yielding to the pleas of his sister, Constantine spared the life of his brother-in-law, but some months later he ordered his execution, thereby breaking his solemn oath.
-This occurred because Licinius was suspected of treasonable actions, and the army command pressed for his execution.
-A year later, Constantine's nephew, the younger Licinius, also fell victim to the emperor's anger or suspicions.
+According to Christian historian Socrates Scholasticus, this occurred because Licinius was suspected of treasonable actions, having conspired with the Goths, and the army command pressed for his execution.
+A year later, Constantine's nephew, the younger Licinius, the son of Licinius, also fell victim to the emperor's anger or suspicions.
 He was executed in 326 and had his name expunged from official inscriptions.

 In defeating his last foe, Licinius, Constantine became the sole emperor of the Roman Empire; the first such since the elevation of Maximian to the status of Augustus by Diocletian in April 286.
 After his conquest of the eastern portion of the Roman Empire, Constantine made the momentous decision to give the east its own capital, and the empire as a whole its second.
-He chose the city of Byzantium—renamed Constantinopolis—as the site of this new foundation.
+He chose the city of Byzantium, renamed Constantinopolis, as the site of this new foundation.